Are you looking for an auto attendant phone system that’ll keep your team and your customers connected?

 Ready to get started?

-Here are the best customizable auto attendant phone systems of 2022:
+Here are the best customizable auto attendant phone systems of 2025:

 How much does it cost?

-VirtualPBX plans start at $17.99/user per month.
+Unitel Voice plans start at $9.99 per month.

-2. Aircall
+2. VirtualPBX

 How much does it cost?

-Aircall’s plans start at $40/user per month.
+Aircall’s plans start at $40 per user per month.

-3. Genesys
+4. Genesys

 Genesys is one of the best auto attendant phone systems for people who operate call centers.
 You can expect their software to integrate artificial intelligence to maximize employee and customer interactions.

-With Genesys, you get a speech-enabled IVR including voice bots to streamline interactions when speaking to customers in various languages.
+With Genesys, you get a speech-enabled IVR, including voice bots, to streamline interactions when speaking to customers in various languages.

 How much does it cost?